digitaldisarray/jLock/README.md

  - Write a more secure client in c++???

 ### Will this ever be finished?
 Hopefully.
-I am fond of the user interface I have made and confident it could become a very usefull project.
+I am fond of the user interface I have made and confident it could become a very useful project.

 ## Screenshots
 ![Login screen](https://raw.githubusercontent.com/digitaldisarray/jLock/master/Screenshots/Login1.png)